conduition/conduition.io/source/_posts/musig.md

 \end{aligned}
 $$

-The nonce commitments $(t_a, t_b, t_c)$ are shared at will amongst co-signers. _Note that nonce commitments can be safely cached and pre-shared en masse to improve round-trip performance without endangering security._
+The nonce commitments $(t_a, t_b, t_c)$ are shared at will amongst co-signers.
+Note that nonce _commitments_ can be safely cached and pre-shared en masse to improve round-trip performance without endangering security.
+But [the nonces themselves should not be pre-shared until a message for signing is fixed](https://medium.com/blockstream/insecure-shortcuts-in-musig-2ad0d38a97da).

 ## 3. Message Choice